Sparkling Rosé Berry Sangria

 Instructions

-• In very large pitcher (or you can do this in a large bowl, and then divide it into two pitchers), combine the sugar and Chambord, and allow the sugar to dissolve.
+• In a very large pitcher (or you can do this in a large bowl and then divide it into two pitchers), combine the sugar and Chambord, and allow the sugar to dissolve.
 Add the strawberries, blackberries, and raspberries, toss to combine, then add the white grape juice and white wine.
 Refrigerate for 2 to 8 hours.

 Notes